Saturday, July 5, 2025

 Voila!
 FEMA, by it's very organizational structure, could serve as a model for how to better address this issue.
 There's the Federal level emergency management organization (FEMA).
 There are state level emergency management organizations in every state.
 There are county level emergency management organizations in every state.
 There are even city level emergency management organizations albeit mostly in 'larger' communities.
 County and/or city emergency management organizations are the 'boots on the ground' that actually engage in designing, developing, and implementing their jurisdictions' emergency management programs.

 My point is, that's a model for educational organizations, as well.
 There's already a Department of Education at the Federal level that has resources available to help provide for school safety.
 There are similar state level organizations.
 There are similar county level organizations.
 Jefferson County Schools in Colorado (home of Columbine High School) is an example of this.
-Their Emergency Response Crisis Management Manual is comprehensive, complete, and follows what, in the emergency management community, are called 'best practices' currently available.
+Their approach to school safety is considered by many to be a gold standard: Jefferson County Public Schools Protocols.

 Thing is, though, many schools aren't at this level, yet.
 I'd be willing to wager most school staff in Jefferson County, Colorado aren't even at that level either.
-If any of them can tell me they are familiar with all the things detailed in the Manual they would be required to do if an actual incident played out, I'll eat my words.
+If any of them can tell me they are familiar with all the things detailed in the Emergency Response Crisis Management Manual they would be required to do if an actual incident played out, I'll eat my words.

 So, what's missing here?
 In emergency management circles, the local emergency management director at county and/or city levels directs emergency management activities including all five Mission Areas and Core Capabilities.
 The same preparedness mission areas of emergency management also apply to school safety: